 DISCONNECTION OR DENIAL OF SERVICE: The Utility reserves the right to refuse any applicant for service and shall not provide such service to any such applicant if the applicant is indebted to the Utility for any service theretofore rendered at any location, provided that the Utility shall advise applicant to that effect.
 The Utility reserves the right to discontinue service to any customer without notice in case of an emergency or to prevent fraud, or if the account is in arrears fifteen (15) days or more.

-The account of a customer will be considered delinquent if, for any given bill containing a previous balance, no payment or satisfactory arrangements for payment have not been made by the due date.
+The account of a customer will be considered delinquent if, for any given bill containing a previous balance have not been made by the due date.
 Such delinquent accounts shall be subject to disconnection for non-payment.
-If a disconnection notice has been rendered, the minimum payment necessary in order to avoid disconnection shall not be greater than that portion of the bill that represents the previous balance (delinquent).
+If a disconnection occurs, the full balance of the account plus a $30 reconnect fee must be paid before the utilities are restored.

-The Utility also reserves the right to disconnect service to any customer for failure to provide and maintain adequate security (deposit) for the payment of bills as requested by the Utility, or for failure to comply with these rules and regulations.
+The Utility also reserves the right to disconnect service to any customer for failure to comply with these rules and regulations.

-The Utility will place bills in the mail for delivery to consumers, and failure on the part of the customer to receive a bill shall not entitle the customer to pay at the net rate after the date when payment is due, mor in any way discharge customer’s responsibility for said bill.
-If for any reason a customer does not receive a bill for service rendered, said customer shall notify the Assistant Fiscal Officer and a duplicate bill will be issued.
+The Utility will place bills in the mail for delivery to consumers, and failure on the part of the customer to receive a bill shall not entitle the customer to pay at the net rate after the date when payment is due, nor in any way discharge customer’s responsibility for said bill.
+If for any reason a customer does not receive a bill for service rendered, said customer shall notify the Utility Clerk and a duplicate bill will be issued.

 d) Payment of delinquent bills may be made any time until actual disconnection.
 Occupant may pay said delinquent portion of the Utility Bill at that time to a duly authorized and bonded agent, at the Municipal Building, 300 N Westminster St., Waynesfield, OH